-Your Spouse may waive entitlement to the death benefit in the manner prescribed by Applicable Legislation.
+Your Spouse may waive entitlement to the death benefit by completing the form prescribed by Applicable Legislation for this purpose.
 If your Spouse has waived entitlement to the death benefit, the death benefit will be paid to your designated beneficiary, or to your estate, if you haven't designated a beneficiary.
 The waiver may be cancelled in accordance with the requirements of Applicable Legislation.